SMC-AAU-CPH/smc-cph.github.io/_posts/2018-10-17-C-First-Day-What-Ever-Comes-Along.md

   <figcaption>Noise jam excerpt</figcaption>
 </figure>

-# Diverse mobile phone selection, cheap ear plugs, 9Volt batteries, a lot of coffee, 7 rules of hacking, chocolate cream and much more: MCT students are getting ready for the mini-hackathon.
+# Diverse mobile phone selection, cheap ear plugs, 9Volt batteries, a lot of coffee, 7 rules of hacking, chocolate cream and much more: SMC students are getting ready for the mini-hackathon.

 To wrap it up, the first workshop day on 'physical computing' surprised us in many ways.